thejpster/website/content/cv.md

 # Curriculum Vitae

 I am an Embedded Systems engineer specialising in safe, secure, reliable embedded systems design and development.
 I have a background in Local Government, having been elected to St Ives Town Council twice, and having served as Deputy Town Mayor and Town Mayor.
-I am also an experienced and accomplished public speaker.
+I am also an experienced public speaker.

 ## **Technical Experience**